 - Not a fan of whipped cream?
 Toss in some mini marshmallows instead.

-- To serve a crowd, make a big batch on the stove.
-Then transfer to a crockpot and set to warm.
+- To serve a crowd, make a big batch on the stove, transfer it to a slow cooker and set it to warm.

 More Fall and Winter Drink Recipes

 Or, if you’re not in the mood for warm and cozy but still want the delicious flavors of fall, try this easy pumpkin banana smoothie made with just five ingredients.